dnovick-byte/pixel-mint/README.md

 - You’ll be the proud owner of a unique digital collectible on the blockchain!

 ## Demo
 The app is live!
-You can try it out here: [Demo Link](https://pixel-mint.vercel.app/)
+You can [try it out here!](https://pixel-mint.vercel.app/)

 Note:
-Some features are still in progress.
+- Some features are still in progress.

-Feel free to provide feedback or report issues.
+- Feel free to provide feedback or report issues.

 ## Running the App Locally